kevbuh/guide/README.md

 ## Roadmap

+1. Build symbolic engine
+2. Build prompt engine
+3. Set up LLM
-1. Recreate tree of thoughts?
-Or use original repo.
+4. Recreate tree of thoughts // Or use original repo
-2. Build symbolic engine
-3. Set up experiment suite to track model performances
+5. Set up experiment suite to track model performances
-4. Start experimenting with new things
+6. Start experimenting with how to improve ToT

 ## Symbols